rydmike/flex_color_picker/README.md

   }
 ```

+The above example uses a few more styling properties, to make it more compact and to show the general color name as well as the HEX color code of the selected color in the dialog.
+With the color code indicator you can also copy the color code with the copy icon button.
+When the wheel picker is active you can enter RGB hex color and the wheel will move to select the color matching the entered HEX code.

-The above example uses a few more styling properties, but most importantly it uses the `showPickerDialog` method to show the defined `ColorPicker` in a dialog.
+Most importantly the above example uses the `showPickerDialog` method to show the defined `ColorPicker` in a pre-made dialog.
 The dialog needs a context, so we pass it along to it.

 We also define size constraints for the dialog.
 If you do not define size constraints, it will auto size to fit the dialog content.
 Using constraints allows the dialog to keep the same size when the content size changes slightly as you switch between the different color selection tools you enabled.
 It looks better if the dialog size does not change when you switch picker type with the selector.
 The color wheel picker in particular will often require a bit more space.
 The wheel size can be customized as well, it does however become more difficult to operate if it is made very small.
 In this example it is on purposes of the lower side of still usable size.